Sasuke Uchiha: In the Boruto franchise

 In Boruto: Naruto the Movie, also covered in both the Boruto manga and anime, Sasuke returns to Konohagakure to warn Naruto of the threat posed by Kaguya's kinsmen Momoshiki Otsutsuki and Kinshiki Otsutsuki, who seek the tailed beast chakra for their end.
 He meets Naruto's son, Boruto Uzumaki, and becomes the boy's mentor once having him learn to use his father's Rasengan (螺旋丸).
-When the Otsutsuki members abduct Naruto during the Chunin Exam, Sasuke is accompanied by Boruto as he and the Kage — the leaders of the ninja villages — travel to Momoshiki's planet to save Naruto.
+When the Otsutsuki members abduct Naruto during the Chunin Exam, Sasuke is accompanied by Boruto as he and the Kage – the leaders of the ninja villages – travel to Momoshiki's planet to save Naruto.
 Sasuke then aids Naruto and Boruto in defeating Momoshiki, who absorbs Kinshiki to increase his power.
 After Momoshiki's defeat, Sasuke notices the enemy has placed a seal called Karma on Boruto.
 The anime has Sasuke searching Urashiki Otsutsuki alongside Gaara.
 Sasuke later discovers the connection between Kara and the Otsutsuki clan, finding that Kara possesses a Ten Tails in an alternate dimension, and then faces the leader of Kara, Jigen, together with Naruto, but the pair are badly beaten, with Sasuke being forced to escape as Naruto is sealed.
 Not long after Naruto is freed by Boruto and his team, the village is invaded by Isshiki Otsutsuki, Jigen's true identity, who is searching for Kawaki.
 Immediately after Isshiki's lifespan runs out during the battle, Sasuke loses his Rinnegan to surprise assault from Momoshiki, possessing Boruto's body, but Sasuke and Kawaki help restore Boruto's consciousness.

 Sasuke investigates the whereabouts of Code, the final member of Kara, and after returning to the village, Kawaki seals Naruto and Hinata in another dimension, and tries to kill Boruto.
-Sasuke arrives to stop him, but Momoshiki posseses Boruto for just a moment, allowing Kawaki to escape.
+Sasuke arrives to stop him, but Momoshiki possesses Boruto for just a moment, allowing Kawaki to escape.
 Just after that, former Kara collaborator Eida accidentally alters reality using her power of Omnipotence, swapping the memories of almost the entire planet, about Boruto and Kawaki.
 Sasuke finds Sarada, who was not affected by the memory swap, begging her father to rescue Boruto, so he decides to trust his daughter over his own fake memories, and saves Boruto from the village.
 The two, seen as traitors, depart the village and train, and after a year, are attacked by Code and his army of Ten Tails clones.
 Boruto escapes, but Sasuke is defeated, and his chakra is devoured by a Ten Tails clone, leading to Sasuke being sealed and turned into a tree.
 Two years later, an evolved Divine Tree creature with Sasuke's chakra spawns, named Hidari, who seeks to devour Sarada.